Weekend Visiting Info

 Make a weekend getaway out of it!
-Stay at The Guesthouse at Woodstock Sanctuary or any of a number of charming B&B’s and inns.
-The Catskills area is a blast — hiking, kayaking, tubing, art & music are all close by.
+Stay at any of a number of charming B&B’s and inns.
+The area is a blast — hiking, kayaking, climbing, art and music are all close by.
 As long as you’re making the journey, why not bring some junky clothes and volunteer at the farm?

 A note about dogs: As much as we love pooches, please leave them at home!
 Even well-behaved dogs who are not accustomed to a farm can really scare the residents here.
-We have no shaded parking spots available, and dogs barking outside make our dogs go absolutely nutso.
+We have no shaded parking spots available.

-A note about rain/bad weather: The farm is open despite any weather (check it here), however at our discretion we may reduce the tours or stop them altogether if the weather is poor and/or lightning conditions exist.
+Inclement Weather: The farm is open despite any weather, however at our discretion we may reduce the tours or stop them altogether if the weather is poor and/or lightning conditions exist.
 Bad weather is taxing on our staff and may require them to spend more time tending to animals.
 If tours are suspended you may still walk around and view the animals at your own risk.
-If there is any question please call ahead – 845-679-5955.
+If there is any question please call ahead – 845-247-5700.

 YOU CAN VOLUNTEER ANY DAY OF THE YEAR.